pha4ge/hAMRonization_workflow/README.md

 ## Installation

-Installation from source requires Conda or Miniconda.
-If you do not have `conda` but do have Docker, then using the pre-built Docker container (see [below](#docker) may be easier.
+Installation from source requires Conda or Miniconda to be installed.

+> Note: if you have Docker, Podman or Singularity, then the pre-built Docker container (see [below](#docker)) may be the easier way to go.

 Install prerequisites for building this pipeline (on Ubuntu):